 What is the relationship between collective self-determination, collective agency, and the general will?

 How has the concept of the general will been developed throughout the history of philosophy?

 How can social ontology and action theories inform the relationship between collective agency and the general will?

 What can the cognitive science of mind and agency tell us about the nature and possibilities of collective willing?

-Please submit your abstract (500-800 words) to email@example.com, by Feb 14th, 2020.
+Please submit your abstract (500-800 words) to [email protected], by Feb 28th, 2020.
 Abstracts should be prepared for blind review.
 Please in the body of your email include your name, the title of the paper, and affiliation.
 Papers should be suitable for a 20-minute presentation, followed by a commentary.
-Speakers will be notified by the end of February 2020.
+Speakers will be notified by March 13th, 2020.